jhauf/Foodiegogo/docs/README.md

 ### Bonus Features: Categories (1 day)

-**objective:** Campaigns can be tagged with multiple categories, categories tags are searchable
+**objective:** Campaigns can be tagged with multiple categories, category tags are searchable